 Small Business Economic Injury Disaster Loan (EIDL) Program w/ Emergency Advance - The Small Business Administration (SBA) has made funds available to provide assistance to small businesses impacted by the COVID-19 pandemic.
 This loan offers an emergency advance of up to $10,000 that is payable within 3 days of submitting an application and does not require repayment, even if the loan is denied.
 The loan and advance may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses.
 The interest rate for non-profits is 2.75%.
 SBA offers loans with long-term repayments in order to keep payments affordable, up to a maximum of 30 years.
 Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay but payments will be deferred for a year regardless of the repayment terms.
-More information about the Disaster Assistance Loans available through the SBA can be found HERE as well as through webinars that give an overview of the process for small business owners (see information above).
-As soon as the application window opens up, you can start your application HERE but be sure to review the information required before you apply.
+More information about the Disaster Assistance Loans available through the SBA can be found HERE as well as through webinars that give an overview of the process for small business owners.
+Submit your application HERE.

 Express Bridge Loan Pilot Program - allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
 The program can be used to bridge the gap while waiting to receive funding through the Economic Injury Disaster Loan program.
 Learn more HERE.